Aaron98990/ways-of-the-game/misconduct.md

 I have never seen this before.
 > - shows a lack of respect for the game

 This is a catch-all.
 A referee may caution a player for anything.
-Here are some common examples that can (they don;t have to) fall in the category:
+This is very subjective and a tool in the referee's toolbox.
+Here are some valid reasons for lack of respect for the game:
 - showboating
-- blatantly fouling a player (e.g. holding) or commiting handball
+- blatantly fouling a player (e.g. holding) or blatantly commiting handball
 > - initiates a deliberate trick for the ball to be passed (including from a free kick or goal kick) to the goalkeeper with the head, chest, knee etc. to circumvent the Law, whether or not the goalkeeper touches the ball with the hands; the goalkeeper is cautioned if responsible for initiating the deliberate trick

 See the [goalkeeper section](/goalkeeper)
-> - verbally distracts an opponent during play or at a restart
+> - verbally distracts an opponent during play or at a restart Here are common examples:
+- You can not say "pass it here" to an opponent if you are not the teammate of the person who has the ball.
+- You can not yell/scream for the purpose to scare the opponent or to otherwise distract an opponent

 ## Players Sending-off Offenses